-The Board of Directors of the Company, on the recommendation of the Audit Committee, has approved the appointment and remuneration of M/s.
+The Board of Directors of the Company, on the recommendation of the Audit Committee, has approved, the appointment of M/s.
 S.S.
-Zanwar & Associates (Registration No. 100283), Cost Accountants, as the Cost Auditors of the Company to conduct audit of the cost records maintained by the Company for the financial year ending 31st March, 2023, at a remuneration of Rs.
-1,30,000/- (Rupees one lakh thirty thousand only) plus applicable taxes and out of pocket expenses.
+Zanwar & Associates (Registration No. 100283), Cost Accountants, as the Cost Auditors of the Company to conduct audit of the cost records of the Company for the financial year ending 31st March, 2024, at a remuneration of ₹ 1,50,000/- per annum (Rupees one lakh fifty thousand only) excluding applicable taxes and out of pocket expenses, if any.

-Accordingly, consent of the Members is sought by way of an Ordinary Resolution as set out at Item No. 8 of the Notice for ratification of the remuneration payable to the Cost Auditors for the financial year ending March 31, 2023.
-None of the Directors and Key Managerial Personnel of the Company, or their relatives, is, in any way, concerned or interested, financially or otherwise, in this resolution.
+Pursuant to the provisions of Section 148 of the Companies Act, 2013 read with the Companies (Audit and Auditors) Rules, 2014, as amended, the remuneration payable to the Cost Auditors has to be ratified by the shareholders of the Company.
+Accordingly, consent of the Members is sought for passing an Ordinary Resolution as set out at Item No. 5 of the Notice for ratification of the remuneration payable to the Cost Auditors for the financial year ending 31st March, 2024.

+None of the Promoters, Directors and Key Managerial Personnel of the Company, or their relatives, is, in any way, concerned or interested, financially or otherwise, in this resolution.

-The Board recommends the Ordinary Resolution as set out at Item No. 8 of this Notice for the approval of the Members
+The Board recommends the Ordinary Resolution as set out at Item No. 5 of this Notice for the approval of Members.

-Place: Secunderabad Date: August 3, 2022 K. Jhansi Laxmi Company Secretary MNo: A16577
+Place: Secunderabad Date: September 01, 2023 K. Jhansi Laxmi Company Secretary MNo: A16577